 - 1. Increased costs related to protective equipment and cleaning related to maintianing services and employee safety. - 2.
 Reduced Passenger Levy income collected from travellers using Kangaroo Island Airport; and - 3.
-Discounts of up to 50% on licenses, including Mobile Food Vendors, to support businesses.
+Discounts of up to 50% on licenses to support businesses.

 COVID-19 is not expected to have a significant financial impact on Council operations with the Council working to reduce discretionary expenditure in the short term to help mitigate the effect of the reduced revenue and increased costs.
-It is expected further financial impacts will flow into the 2021/22 financial year but these have been largely taken into account during the development of the budget process for 2021/22.
-The budget assumptions for 2021/22 assume that no further harsher restrictions are put in place by the government.
+It is expected further financial impacts will flow into the 2022/23 financial year but these have been largely taken into account during the development of the budget process for 2022/23.
+The budget assumptions for 2022/23 assume that no further harsher restrictions are put in place by the government.
 However, Council has determined that there is no material uncertainty that casts doubt on Council's ability to continue as a going concern.